 The first category or resection involves the removal of sweat glands altogether.
 ETS is the process of removing the nerves that send the chemical messages to the sweat glands.

-At one point of time ETS was treated as a major operation.
+At one point of time, ETS was treated as a major operation.
 But today it is performed very quickly and is minimally invasive with a brief recovery period.
 Most people who have undergone surgery have reported a complete elimination of hyperhidrosis in the concerned area but many have had to endure compensatory sweating in other areas.

-In many cases excessive sweating may indicate a larger physical or mental disorder but in most cases it is simply annoying without posing a serious threat to your overall health.
+In many cases, excessive sweating may indicate a larger physical or mental disorder but in most cases, it is simply annoying without posing a serious threat to your overall health.
 In either case in the face of amazing advancement of research one should always explore options to reduce underarm sweating.

-A sweat nerve blocker - NOTE : Australian law does not permit us to use prescription product name or ingredients on our websites.
-If you wish specific product name or details you can email us your request.
+A sweat nerve blocker – NOTE : Australian law does not permit us to use a prescription product name or ingredients on our websites.
+If you wish a specific product name or details you can email us your request.